Sensitive to smells and coffee? High LDL and triglycerides? It can be your liver.

 - Body odor.

-We explore our liver and how to support it on our free information-packed workshop, “7 Sources of Toxicity Impacting Your Thyroid and How to Manage them”.
+We explore our liver and how to support it on our information-packed workshop, The Thyroid Detox, a step-by-step protocol tailored to women with thyroid and autoimmune conditions.
+Join the Thyroid Detox here.